scala/docs.scala-lang/_overviews/scala3-migration/tooling-tour.md

 ### The Scala 2.13 Compiler

-The Scala 2.13 compiler supports `-Xsource:3`, an option that enables some Scala 3 syntax and behavior:
+The Scala 2.13 compiler supports `-Xsource:3`, an option that enables migration warnings and certain Scala 3 syntax and behavior.
-- Most deprecated syntax generates an error.
-- Infix operators can start a line in the middle of a multiline expression.
-- Implicit search and overload resolution follow Scala 3 handling of contravariance when checking specificity.

-The `-Xsource:3` option is intended to encourage early migration.
+The [Scala 2 with -Xsource:3](tooling-scala2-xsource3.html) page explains the flag in detail.

 ### The Scala 3 Compiler